l-aldarondo/World_Weather_Analysis/README.md

 <br/>

-Then using the weather_DataFrame and google places API, we created a hotel_ DataFrame that included hotels in a specific range of weather selections depending in the client inputs.
+Then using the weather_DataFrame and Google Maps and Places API, we created a hotel_ DataFrame that included hotels in a specific range of weather selections depending in the client inputs.
 (Figure 1.2)

 ![hotels_df](./weather_data/Images/hotel_df.png)